-Summary of Staff's LC 36 Comments on IPCo's 2004 IRP

-Staff stated that it believes the IRP's preferred portfolio, which includes a diversified mix of renewable and conventional thermal technologies as well as demand-side measures, is appropriate.
-In the near-term, the plan emphasizes demand response (i.e., irrigation and air conditioning peak reduction) and cost-effective energy efficiency programs and the issuance of RFPs for renewable, cogen, and peaking resources.
+Summary of Staff's January 14, 2005, LC 36 comments on IPCo's 2004 IRP: Staff stated that it believes the IRP's preferred portfolio, that includes a diversified mix of renewable and conventional thermal technologies as well as demand-side measures, is appropriate.
+In the near term, the plan emphasizes demand response (i.e., irrigation and air conditioning peak reduction) and cost-effective energy efficiency programs and the issuance of RFPs for renewable, cogen, and peaking resources.
 OPUC Staff supports these actions.